-Due to new regulations, burn permits will no longer be issued by the City of Cedar Hills or the Fire Department.
+Due to new regulations, burn permits are no longer issued by the City of Cedar Hills or the Fire Department.
 Burn Permits are now available online through the State Department of Environmental Quality (DEQ).

 Residential Burn Permit Information

 The open burn policy was changed in 2013 to meet the revised standards of the State Department of Environmental Quality (DEQ).
 Recent modifications to these rules change the open burn periods and include a statewide requirement to obtain a permit from the local fire authority.
-The permit application process begins at DEQ’s website: deq.utah.gov/airapp/OpenBurning/index.htm.
+The permit application process begins at DEQ’s website: air.utah.gov/OpenBurning/form/index.php.

 Burn permits may be issued online between March 30 and May 30 and between September 15 and October 30.